alexanderepstein/Sandman/README.md

 ## Helping Out
 It is assumed you already have node installed and therefore npm.

-To download the full source code and install the devDependencies run the following lines:
+To download the full source code and install the Dependencies run the following lines:
 ```bash
 git clone https://github.com/alexanderepstein/Sandman
 cd Sandman